avatar

 I’m not here to be a career counselor.

-There’s more money in data science than low abstraction programming.
-While you shouldn’t be dissuaded from your passions, if you’re aiming for an income greater than $200,000 per year, you ought to come up with a plan of what to do after 10 years into your career.
+If you want an income greater than $200,000 per year, you ought to have a plan of what to do after 10 years into your career.

 Thanks for reading!
 Who doesn't love comments?
 Let me know what you think on my guestbook by e-mail or neocities.